healyke/SIDER/issues.md

  * in tefMulClean.R check commented out lines 102 - 112: can we just delete these?
  * lots of commented out lines and seemingly superfluous comments in refMcmcglmm.R.
 Needs to be cleaned.
  * Check comment regarding the loop in refMcmcglmm.R at line 110 onwards.
 In any case, it needs a comment that explains what these lines are actually doing.
+ * i think lines 114-116 in tefMulClean are redundant.
+Currently commented out.
+Can we delete?
+ * A bigger issue is that im not sure the current structure for the vignettes makes it as easy for people as it could be.
+We could hide the dataset from the user and simply load it, and the phylogenies internally and just skip the whole first part of the vignette.
+Of course we would retain the ability to override the default by loading it oneself and manipulating or altering as one requires... just a thought...
+ * i think the summary statistics could do with some additional work.
+We should probably used hdrcde::hdr() to calculate credible intervals, rather than just throwing summary() and hist() at it.